probablyalexzhu/giftlax/README.md

 - Authentication with Auth.js and Google
 - Create, read, update, and delete pending and completed events
 - Gift ideas, notes, and budgets for each event
+- Real-time chat with other users
-- Random gift idea generator
+- Random gift idea generator w/ links to stores

 ## How to Use
 Go to [Giftlax](https://giftlax.vercel.app/) and sign up.